pulp/pulpproject.org/privacy.md

 When signing up for a Discourse account, you provide a name and email address - and in addition we store the IP address of your most recent connection.
 The email address is only used to send you updates to your forum topics, personal messages from other users, and digest summaries.
 You have full control over the emails sent from your Discourse account preferences.
 The forum also uses cookies to store your session.

-Within Discourse, you also have the options to provide your name, location, profile picture and further publicly identifiable information in your Discourse profile, but this is opt-in, optional, and at your discretion.
+Within Discourse, you can also to provide your name, location, profile picture and further publicly identifiable information in your Discourse profile, but this is opt-in, optional, and at your discretion.
 We have no requirement that you use your real name.

 We also use the IP addresses and public post data to provide aggregated statistics about the forum community, such as posts-per-month, user engagement, etc. We also use the IP addresses to help identify sock puppeting and spam accounts.